ministryofjustice/moj-design-system-backlog/docs/CONTRIBUTING.md

 ### Research and develop your contribution

 While you’re working on your contribution, the Design System team will arrange a weekly catch up to find out how you’re getting on and if you need any help.

 Find examples of the component or pattern already in use.
 The best way to do this is to ask the government design community.
-Use the [Design Slack channel](https://ukgovernmentdigital.slack.com/messages/C062GAGLW/) and the [digital service designers mailing list](https://groups.google.com/a/digital.cabinet-office.gov.uk/forum/?hl=en-GB#!forum/digital-service-designers).
+Use the [MoJ Design System Slack channel](https://mojdt.slack.com/messages/CH5RUSB27) or the [Design Slack channel](https://mojdt.slack.com/messages/C579MBX50).

 Examples and research from government services are usually most relevant.
 But look at how other organisations solve the problem too.

 Involve people from the [government design community](https://www.gov.uk/service-manual/communities/design-community) in any work you’re doing.
 This makes it less likely that you’ll spend time doing work or research that’s already been done.

 By finding people who are working on similar solutions, you can benefit from progress they’ve made and relevant research they’ve done.

 Once you have collected some examples and research findings, you should start designing a specific implementation of the component or pattern to research with.

 Ideally you’ll research as part of an actual service, but it’s possible to test using prototypes as long as they are realistic.
 Work with your own team or find a team to work with through the design community.

 Once you have researched the component or pattern and shown it works for users, the [Design System working group](WORKING_GROUP.md) will review it.